-A variety of conditions can unbalance a person’s hormones.
-This disruption can lead to hormonal belly, which is excess weight gain around the stomach.
+Hormone imbalances can lead to several physical symptoms, including hormonal belly, or bloating.
+This is weight gain around the stomach.

 Sometimes, excess fat around the belly is due to hormones.
 Hormones help regulate many bodily functions, including metabolism, stress, hunger, and sex drive.
 If a person has a deficiency in certain hormones, it may result in weight gain around the abdomen, which is known as a hormonal belly.

 In this article, we discuss the different causes of hormonal belly and treatment options.

 The thyroid releases hormones that help to control metabolism, which is the way the body uses energy.
 As a result, these hormones affect each organ in the body.

 Hypothyroidism, or an underactive thyroid, is a condition that occurs when the thyroid gland does not produce enough thyroid hormones.
 When this happens, many of the body’s functions slow down.